edchengg/model_selection/pos/multilingual_finetune/readme.md

 python collect_feature_and_stats.py
 ``

-The final saved ckpt file: pos_feature.pkl is then used in lms_table4 folder.
+The final saved ckpt file: pos_feature.pkl is then used in the lms_table4/ folder.